Sarahkel/IrisProject/README.md

 *(red = Iris setosa, green = Iris versicolor, blue = Iris virginica)*

 :arrow_right: Seeing all the species and characteristics in one chart makes it very evident that the main differenciating feature between the three is the length and width of their petals.
-The sepals, whereas not identical are a lot close in size and indeed it reconfirms that the only feature in which *Iris setosa*  boasts the biggest size is the sepal width.
+The sepals, whereas not identical are a lot closer in size and indeed it reconfirms that the only feature in which *Iris setosa*  boasts the biggest size is the sepal width.

 This can also be observed in the following graphs, which show the measurements per species for sepal and petal using `hue`: